rnanosaur/nanosaur/README.md

 * All code is Under license [MIT](LICENSE)

-For more information about this project please follow [nanosaur.ai/about](https://nanosaur.ai/about/#license)
+For more information about this project, please follow [nanosaur.ai/about](https://nanosaur.ai/about/#license)
 <!-- LICENSE END -->
 ### License mesh